top of page

 BS, Microbiology, Michigan State University, 2019

-Zoe is a PhD student in the Biomedical Sciences Graduate Program at the University of New Mexico (UNM).
-As an undergraduate and master’s student, she worked at part of the engineering department at Michigan State University in Dr. Lahr’s lab.
-During this time, she worked to develop a method to using nanochromatography, as a produce of the coffee ring effect, to determine of the concentration of solutes in aqueous solution as a diagnostic tool for biomarkers of diseases, nutrients in wastewater, and contaminants in tap water.
-In the Frietze Lab, Zoe is using flow cytometry to determine the mechanism of vaccine efficacy for Chlamydia trachomatis.
+As an undergraduate and master’s student, Zoe worked at part of the engineering department at Michigan State University in Dr. Lahr’s lab.
+During this time, Zoe worked to develop a method to using nanochromatography, as a produce of the coffee ring effect, to determine of the concentration of solutes in aqueous solution as a diagnostic tool for biomarkers of diseases, nutrients in wastewater, and contaminants in tap water.

 bottom of page